Kickstart

 It is reasonable to think you may not want to hard code a password or API key in the kickstart file which could get checked into version control.
 You can use environment variables which should make this a bit easier for you.

-Here is the same example as above, but instead of hard coding the API key, we are picking it up from an environment variable.
-Here we will resolve the value of the API key in the environment variable named FUSIONAUTH_API_KEY
+Here is the same example as above, but instead of hard coding the API key, you are picking it up from an environment variable.
+Here Kickstart will resolve the value of the API key in the environment variable named FUSIONAUTH_API_KEY.
+This value will be set into the variable apiKey and then when the API key is constructed the value of the API key will be resolved to the apiKey variable value.

 {